 Instead of using a symlink, add to the .htaccess file at the old location a “Redirect permanent old_path new_URL” entry, such as

 This way, anyone accessing an old URL will still get instantly to the new page, but will see the new location in the browser address field and bookmark it accordingly.

 - Avoid filenames that differ only in case.
 Windows’ case-invariant filesystem cannot handle these.
 Preferably use in filenames only lower-case letters, digits, hyphens, underscore and dot.
 Other characters (including space) can lead to ugly URLs.

-This way, these links will work no matter where the repository is
+way, these links will work no matter where the repository is checked

 - Use the UTF-8 encoding (without BOM) in plain-text files.
 The ucampas tool assumes that all its input and output files are in UTF-8.
 Under Linux, operate your editor and xterm under the locale setting LANG=en_GB.UTF-8, which is now the default anyway.

 It is, in principle at least, preferable to keep in the Subversion repository only human-editable plain-text source files (e.g., HTML, LaTeX), and to exclude generated large binary files, such as PDFs, MS-Office documents, tarballs, ISO images, for the following reasons:

 - such files can easily become quite large and can therefore become a burden